 FAFSA and the Federal Verification process

-Your FAFSA may be selected by the Federal Department of Education for a process known as Federal Verification.
-This process requires Columbia to verify your family’s information with the Department of Education.
+Your FAFSA may be selected by the Department of Education for a process known as Federal Verification.
+This process requires Columbia to verify your family’s household and financial information with the Department of Education.

-- IRS Tax Return Transcript: As an alternative to the Data Retrieval Tool, a Tax Return Transcript may be requested directly from the IRS via mail or online.
+As an alternative to using the Data Retrieval Tool, a Tax Return Transcript may be requested directly from the IRS via mail or online.

-- The information that you enter (name, SSN, address) must exactly match what the IRS has on file for your family.
-It will be helpful to have your most current tax return on hand to insure that the information will match.
+- For either the IRS Data Retrieval Tool or requesting a Tax Return Transcript, the information that you use to register (name, SSN, address) must exactly match what the IRS has on file for your family.
+It will be helpful to have your 2015 tax return on hand to insure that the information will match.